Carlyyb/aws-assessment-generator/README.md

 - Assessment template creation: Teacher can define an assessment set with the number of questions for each level (easy, medium, hard)
 - Manage knowledge base: Teacher can upload reference material for a pre-defined course
 - Generate assessments: Teacher can generate assessments by using a predefined assessment template and course.
+- **Log Management**: Admin users can view system logs, monitor performance metrics, and track errors in real-time through a dedicated dashboard.

 Short clip depicting the teacher journey